rtmigo/xrandom_dart/README.md

 | Xorshift128        |  1821   |    3202    |   1497   |   1399    |     -     |      1323      |
 | Xorshift128Plus    |  2046   |    3025    |   1402   |   1392    |   1489    |      1399      |

-The benchmark was compiled to native.
+The benchmark was compiled to native binary.
 Executed on AMD A9-9420e with Ubuntu 20.04.

 # Determinism